martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

 Next, we'll use the [client-go][k8s-clientgo] package to access these custom resources.
 For this example, I'll assume that you are working in a Go project with the package name `github.com/martin-helmich/kubernetes-crd-example` (yes, that repository [actually exists](https://github.com/martin-helmich/kubernetes-crd-example)) and have the client-go library installed with [Glide](https://glide.sh).

 {% update Note %}
-Many documentations work working with CRDs will assume that you are working with some kind of code generation to generate client libraries automatically.
+Many documentations working with CRDs will assume that you are working with some kind of code generation to generate client libraries automatically.
 However, this process is documented sparsely, and from reading a few heated discussions on Github, I got the impression that it's still very much a work-in-progress.
 We'll stick with a manually implemented client, for now.
 {% endupdate %}

 ### Step 1: Define types

 Start by defining the types for your custom resource.
-I've found it to be a good practice to organize these types by the API group version; so for example, you could create a file `api/types/v1alpha1/project.go` with the following contents:
+I've found it to be a good practice to organize these types by the API group version; for example, you could create a file `api/types/v1alpha1/project.go` with the following contents:

 {% highlight go linenos %}
 package v1alpha1